 In May 2018 Council was contacted by the Auditor General and advised of the intention to undertake an examination to determine whether the council's credit cards have been used and managed efficiently and economically.
 The audit process has taken an unreasonably long time.
-Regular reporting on the progress has been brought to the Committee as verbal updates and on one occasion via a written report associated with a previous draft report.
+Regular reporting on the progress has been brought to the Committee as verbal updates.